-There are three settings that can modify what a person sees after she signs up.
+There are three settings that can modify what a person sees after they sign up.
 You can have a person land on another action page by typing in the slug of the page into the text box labelled “After signing up, what page should they land on next?”
-Note that if a person has indicated she wants to volunteer, she will still be taken to your volunteering page.
+Note that if a person has indicated they want to volunteer, they will still be taken to your volunteering page.

 You can type a message for the person who signed up in the “After signing up, show this success message” text box.
 This will appear after your supporter has submitted the form.

 If you want the person who signed up to create a login, check the box labelled “Display account activation message after signing up.”
-This will send an email confirmation to the person who signed up, prompting her to create a password so she can sign into your site at any time.
+This will send an email confirmation to the person who signed up, prompting them to create a password so they can sign into your site at any time.
 This is most valuable if you have any pages that are password protected.

-Remember to save your changes by clicking at the bottom of the page.
+Remember to save your changes by clicking Save settings at the bottom of the page.

 Under Signup settings > Basics there is a setting that allows people who signup to tag themselves with one or multiple tags.
 If you want your supporters to select one tag, your options will appear next to radio buttons.
 If you want supporters to choose multiple tags, the options will appear next to checkboxes.
 Please note that this setting is only relevant after you have created tag options for your signup page at Signup settings > Radio buttons.

 Create a new tag